hschellman/training-docs/_episodes/02_InstallConda.md

 This will take a while.
 In the end you have an environment which contains root and a lot of other useful things

-You can repeat step 1 to make different conda enviroments.
+You can repeat step 1 to make different conda enviroments which you can use for different projects!

 ## Try out your new environment